aoliverwd/brace/README.md

 -->
 ```

-### Clearing cached process string
+## Clearing cached process string

-The ```clear``` method is useful when needing to processes multiple templates with differing data using the same brace instance.
+The --clear-- method is useful when needing to processes multiple templates with differing data using the same brace instance.

 By default brace does not clear a processed string at the end of executing a template/string parse.